The Golden Circle Iceland is a classic driving loop with impressive attractions: waterfalls, national park, geyser…

 For more photos and planning information, check out my article dedicated to Thingvellir National Park Iceland.

 The Haukadalur Geysir geothermal area is located close to Road 35.
-It is a 50 minute drive from Thingvellir.
-GPS coordinates of the parking near the visitor center: 64°18'34.1"N 20°18'10.4"W
+It is a 50 minutes’ drive from Thingvellir.

 For more photos and planning information, check out my article dedicated to Haukadalur Geothermal area.

 Gullfoss is one of the most famous waterfalls in Iceland.
 Located on the Hvita river, it rushes and falls 32m (105ft) in two stages.
 Its flow is impressive, reaching 140m3/s in the summer.